100% Merino Zip Hoody

 - After blowing steam for a few seconds, stretch the fabric little by little while it is still moist by the steam to touch up the shape.

-- After the shape adjustments, leave it for a while without moving it.
-Dry it completely afterward.
+- After the shape adjustments, leave it for a while without moving it and dry well.

 How to Avoid Insect Damage